Bloomy52/secure-password-generator/README.md

 ```
 Welcome to the Secure Password Generator!
-To Begin, please select the type of password you would like using a num-pad/num-row on your keyboard.
+To begin, please select the type of password you would like using a num-pad/num-row on your keyboard.
 Alphanumeric Password: 1
 Alphabetic Password: 2
 Numeric Password: 3